SASI-SUDHARSHINI-SADHU/Capstone-Project/README.md

-# SpaceX Machine Learning Prediction Project
+# SpaceX Rocket Landing Prediction Project

 This project aims to predict the success or failure of the first stage landing after Falcon 9 rocket launches using machine learning techniques.
 The project folder contains several Jupyter Notebook files, each focusing on different aspects of the project.